 I see.
 Both the GPA evaluation system and personal fear of lagging behind leads to the fierce competition.
 And can you tell me how this phenomenon affects your university life?
 Completely negatively?

 Student B: It's true that the GPA evaluation system has its drawbacks, but haven't you thought about the positive influence it has brought to our school and society?
 As far as I know, recently, the Nobel Prize official has released Einstein's report card in high school.
 Contrary to popular rumors, Einstein also made excellent achievements in standardized evaluation.
 His achievements were good, especially in mathematics.
-Einstein's later achievements also proved that the evaluation of high school transcripts was not totally inaccurate.
+Einstein's later achievements also proved that the evaluation of high school academic records was not totally inaccurate.
 GPA evaluation system is similar to this.
 Those who can stand out among the public are definitely not ordinary people.
-Those students who are good at recitation, good at communication, and able to master the basic knowledge of multiple courses in a short period of time are also worthy of praise.
+Those students who are good at memorizing, good at communication, and able to master the basic knowledge of multiple courses in a short period of time are also worthy of praise.
 The GPA evaluation system is effective in picking out talents!
 And it's why our school still uses this system.

 StudentA: Yeah, we need competition, but what we called involution is nothing like that.
-It's thoroughly do nothing meaningful, only drived by the desire to get a high GPA.
+It's thoroughly to do nothing meaningful, only driven by the desire to get a high GPA.
 Do you really think it right to waste time on such things?

-Student C: Unlike student A and B have said, I do not think the taugh situation of involution has too much influence on myself.
-You may think that I am not striving for what my goal, but totally not!
+Student C: Unlike student A and B have said, I do not think the tough situation of involution has too much influence on myself.
+You may think that I am not striving for my goal, but totally not!
 I know what I really wanna do, so I don't care too much about what others do.
 Like an old saying goes, one can not find a way to ease the wind, but he can find a way to face the wind.
-In that the situation of involution is hard to change, I choose to change my mindset and find my own way to fix myself to it.
+In that the situation of involution is hard to change, I choose to change my mindset and find my own way to adapt myself to it.

 Part 4 Solution